U(2) is Right for Leptons and Left for Quarks: Symmetry behind fermion masses and mixings

 including insertions of the spurions.
 The couplings $ x_f^p, y_f^p, z_f^p$ with $ f=\{u,\, d,\, \ell\} $ and $ p = \{1,\, 2,\, 3\}$ are expected to be of the same order, say $\mathcal{O}(0.3)$.
 Using $ \U(3)_u \times \U(3)_d \times \U(3)_\ell $ transformations to remove unphysical parameters, the SM Yukawa matrices can be put into a triangular form, e.g.,

 for the up-type quarks.
 The products of singular value decompositions are the positive diagonal matrices $ \widehat{Y}_f $ and unitary rotation matrices $ L_f, R_f$.

 The triangular form of the Yukawa matrices with hierarchies between the rows (columns) for quarks (charged leptons) admits perturbative diagonalization as demonstrated in App.~\ref{app:perturbative_diagonalization}.
 The Higgs couplings to the mass eigenstates ($ \widehat{Y}_f $) are given by the diagonal values of the coupling matrices ($ Y_f$) to the leading order.
 Meanwhile, the expected sizes of the mixing angles are determined by the corresponding mass ratios.
 The down quark mass hierarchy is compressed compared with the up-type quarks on account of the smallness of the bottom quark mass.
 Thus, the resulting CKM matrix, $ L^\dagger_u L_d $, is expected to be dominated by the down-type rotation.
 It is approximately unity, while the size of the off-diagonal elements agrees well with the ratio of down quark masses.
-We show a numerical benchmark in App.~\ref{app:perturbative_diagonalization} that demonstrates that all SM hierarchies can be explained by the hierarchical spurions.\footnote{The largest departures from $ \mathcal{O}(0.3) $ couplings are the bottom and tau Yukawas $ x_{d3}, x_{\ell3} \simeq 0.01 $.
-A reason for this smallness would be postponed for another layer of symmetries.}
+We show a numerical benchmark in App.~\ref{app:perturbative_diagonalization} that demonstrates that generation hierarchies can be explained by the hierarchical spurions.\footnote{The largest departures from $ \mathcal{O}(0.3) $ couplings are the bottom and tau Yukawas $ x_{d3}, x_{\ell3} \simeq 0.01 $.
+See Section~\ref{sec:GUT} for an elegant explanation.}

-We can now appreciate why a minimally broken $ \U(2)_{q+e} $ economically explains the patterns observed in the SM Yukawa couplings.
+We can now appreciate why a minimally broken $ \U(2)_{q+e} $ economically explains the observed flavor patterns.
 A $ \U(2)_q $ symmetry is sufficient to produce the hierarchies of the quark masses while ensuring a near-identity CKM matrix.
-On the other hand, a $ \U(2)_\ell $ symmetry is unsuited to explain the hierarchies of charged lepton masses: in analogy with the quark symmetry, it would tend to generate a near-identity PMNS matrix in contradiction with observation.
-Nor is there a requirement to generate a hierarchy of neutrino masses.
-Thus, $ \U(2)_e $ stands out as a good explanation of the charged lepton mass hierarchies, and the quark and lepton hierarchies being similar lends itself to the identification of the two symmetries: $ \U(2)_q = \U(2)_e $.
+On the other hand, a $ \U(2)_\ell $ symmetry is unsuited for the lepton sector: in analogy with the quark symmetry, it would tend to generate a near-identity PMNS matrix in contradiction with observation.
+Instead, $ \U(2)_e $ stands out as a good explanation of the charged lepton mass hierarchies without restricting the PMNS mixing.
+Finally, the quark and lepton hierarchies being similar lends itself to the identification of the two symmetries: $ \U(2)_q = \U(2)_e $.
+In this respect, $ \U(2)_{q+e} $ represents the minimal choice; however, additionally, charging up-type quarks can be beneficial (cf. Section~\ref{sec:GUT}).